 Hanyue “Cecilia” Lei (Rotation Student) Cecilia is a first year graduate student in the Molecular Genetics and Genomics program.
 She is working on developing a novel qPCR strategy that will allow the identification of mRNA translation initiation sites in depolarized neurons.
 Outside of lab, she enjoys watching animes and traveling around.

 Dionnet Bhatti (Rotation Student) Dionnet hails from Georgia where he received his bachelor degrees in biology and psychology from the University of Georgia.
 He is interested in delineating neural circuits that mediate motivated behaviors in both healthy and neuropsychiatric disease states.
 Outside the lab, Dionnet enjoys making music, pushing wood on wheels, and snuggling with his cat named Kween.
-Dionnet has joined the lab of Michael Greengard at Rockefeller, and we are currently collaborating with him on a TRAP-based project.
+Dionnet is now in the lab of Michael Greengard at Rockefeller, and we are currently collaborating with him on a TRAP-based project.

 Diana Christian (Rotation Student) Diana is a student in the neuroscience graduate program.
 She received her bachelor’s degree in biology from Case Western Reserve University in Cleveland Ohio.
 She’s interested in how genetic changes relate to behavior and neuropsychiatric diseases.
 When not in the lab, Diana enjoys baking, cooking, listening to podcasts, and playing board games.